In the previous tutorials you worked with a simple data model that

 instructor it's assigned to, and therefore its primary key is also its

-attribute is used to identify it as the key:[Key] public int InstructorID { get; set; }You can also use the
+foreign key to the Instructor entity.
+But the Entity Framework can't automatically recognize InstructorID as the primary key of this entity because its name doesn't follow the ID or classnameID naming convention.
+Therefore, the Key attribute is used to identify it as the key:[Key] public int InstructorID { get; set; }You can also use the

-attribute if the entity does have its own primary key but you want to name the property something different than classnameID
+Key attribute if the entity does have its own primary key but you want to name the property something different than classnameID or ID.
+The Instructor Navigation Property

 In Models\Course.cs, replace the code you added earlier with the following code: